1,045 GBP (£)

 Candidates will be assessed on hot and cold desserts, bread and pastry.

-All competencies and food preparation requirements for assessment can be found in MCA MSN 1846 Document, Annex 2, which can be found?here.
+All competencies and food preparation requirements for assessment can be found in MCA MSN 1846 Document, Annex 2, which can be found?on our website.

 Day 3: